 While learning about the devastation of natural disasters, the students at Scots College were challenged to design something that would help communities affected by a natural disaster.
 This cumulative task began with students investigating different types of disasters and the specific problems they create.
 Then, using Makers Empire, students designed a solution to the problem they had researched.
 Once they had created designs, students reflected on their product and its usefulness, encouraging students to view their solution in a real-world context.
 Learn more.

 8. Design a country flag

-Kindergartners at St. Ann School harnessed the power of 3D design when learning about the American political system during the most recent US election.
+Kindergarten students at St. Ann School harnessed the power of 3D design when learning about the American political system during the most recent US election.
 Adding this hands-on element to the discussion of social and political systems made a potentially dry topic engaging for these young learners.
+Learn more.

 9. Design a space rover for a planet